rust-lang/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 ### A Question Of Stability: Bridging The Gap Between Compilation Sessions

-As noted before, various IDs (like `DefId`) are generated by the compiler in a way that depends on the contents of the source code being compiled.
-ID assignment is usually deterministic, that is, if the exact same code is compiled twice, the same things will end up with the same IDs.
-However, if something changes, e.g. a function is added in the middle of a file, there is no guarantee that anything will have the same ID as it had before.
+As noted before, various `ID`s (like `DefId`) are generated by the compiler in a way that depends on the contents of the source code being compiled. `ID` assignment is usually deterministic, that is, if the exact same code is compiled twice, the same things will end up with the same `ID`s.
+However, if something changes, e.g. a function is added in the middle of a file, there is no guarantee that anything will have the same `ID` as it had before.

 Consequently we cannot represent the data in our on-disk cache the same way it's represented in memory.
 For example, if we just stored a piece